NordicPlayground/ncs-cloud-client-workshop/Readme.md

 <img src="https://github.com/NordicPlayground/ncs-cloud-client-workshop/blob/workshop_with_instructions/pics/s2_nrfterminal_env_readings.JPG" width="400">

 ### Step 3 - Add a function to decode messages from the cloud
+In this step a function will be added to decode the messages received from the cloud, and if the {"temp":"read"} command is received a message will be printed to the log.

 Add the following function somewhere above the *void cloud_event_handler(const struct cloud_backend * const backend, const struct cloud_event * const evt, void * user_data)* function in main.c: